emre-23/dallas/README.md

 As we'd installed Gcloud SDK, we can connect to our cluster via our local terminal as well

-Activate Container Registry for your selected project: https://console.cloud.google.com/apis/api/containerregistry.googleapis.com/overview
+Activate Container Registry for your selected project
+#gcloud services enable containerregistry.googleapis.com
+or via console:
+https://console.cloud.google.com/apis/api/containerregistry.googleapis.com/overview

 #docker pull 23emre/flask-docker